kontena/kontena/docs/using-kontena/stacks.md

 ```

 The stack services will now be visible in `kontena service ls`, and the service containers will be running on the grid's host nodes.
-If you omit the `kontena stack install --deploy` flag, then you must run `kontena stacl deploy wordpress-red` separately.
+If you omit the `kontena stack install --deploy` flag, then you must run `kontena stack deploy wordpress-red` separately.

 Assuming the new `wordpress-red/wordpress` container is running on the host node at `192.168.66.102`, you can use `http://192.168.66.102:80/` to access the installed wordpress service.